sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

-By default, the log monitoring capability in SAS Viya Monitoring for Kubernetes enables an administrator to view log information about everything in your deployment.
+By default, the log monitoring capability in SAS Viya Monitoring for Kubernetes enables an administrator to view log information about everything in your Kubernetes cluster.
 However, there might be instances where you want to restrict the information that certain administrators can access:

-- If you have log monitoring deployed in multiple namespaces (such as for Dev, Test, and Prod), you can enable a cluster administrator to access log information only for a specified namespace.
+- If you have multiple SAS Viya deployments in your cluster (for example, to support Dev, Test, and Prod instances), you can enable a cluster administrator to access log information only for a specified namespace.
-- If you have a multi-tenant deployment, you can enable each tenant administrator to access log information only for their SAS Viya tenant.
+- If you have a multi-tenant SAS Viya deployment, you can enable each tenant administrator to access log information only for their SAS Viya tenant.

 This access is controlled by a combination of Kibana tenant spaces and Open Distro for Elasticsearch roles, back-end roles, and role mappings.
-Scripts are provided to create everything that is needed for each environment.
+Scripts are provided to create everything that is needed for each scenario.

-## Implement Access Limitations for a Tenant or Namespace
+## Implement Access Controls for a Tenant or Namespace

-Use the `/logging/bin/onboard.sh` script to implement logging access limitations for a namespace or SAS Viya tenant.
+Use the `/logging/bin/onboard.sh` script to implement logging access controls for a namespace or SAS Viya tenant.
 The script performs these actions:

 - Creates a Kibana tenant space
 - Loads Kibana content such as visualizations and dashboards into the Kibana